wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;Does the Supreme know itself?
 Is the Impersonal conscious?

 **M:**&ensp;The source of all has all.
 Whatever flows from it must be there already in seed form.
-And as a seed is the last of innumerable seeds and contains the experience and the promise of numberless forests, so does the Unknown contain all that was or could have been and all that shall or would be.
+And as a seed is the last of innumerable seeds and contains the experiënce and the promise of numberless forests, so does the Unknown contain all that was or could have been and all that shall or would be.
 The entire field of becoming is open and accessible; past and future coëxist in the eternal *now*.

 **Q:**&ensp;Are you living in the Supreme Unknown?